-Join North Yorkshire Views - our online engagement community where you can have your say and share ideas about the way we operate.
+Join North Yorkshire Views - our online engagement community where North Yorkshire residents can have their say and share ideas about the way we operate.

 North Yorkshire Views is one of the ways you can have your say and share ideas to help us understand your priorities and influence council decisions.